 McFarland has written pitching books "Developing Pitchers" and "Coaching Pitchers," which included a foreword by Brown.
 The third edition of "Coaching Pitchers" was released in 2003.
 He was a guest speaker at the U.S. Olympic Committee symposium on "Injuries to the Throwing Arm" in 1983 and has been a featured speaker at five National Baseball Coaches Association National Clinics and four American Baseball Coaches Association conventions.
 He has also been an ambassador for the sport, having been associated for several years with the Edinburgh Diamond Devils, a Scottish professional team, and in January of 2005 assisted with a week-long clinic for more than 75 coaches and 700 players in Bratislava, Slovakia.
 In December of 2007, McFarland gave a coaching clinic to the Austrian Baseball Federation and worked with some of the Austrian National Team players.

-In addition to coaching, McFarland is involved with the Fellowship of Christian Athletes, both nationally and locally as part of the Turner Ashby High School Huddle.
+In addition to coaching, McFarland is on the board of the local chapter of the Fellowship of Christian Athletes, and he is involved both nationally and locally as part of the Turner Ashby High School Huddle.
 He is also a deacon at First Presbyterian Church in Harrisonburg.
 In 2008, McFarland traveled to the Dominican Republic for the fifth annual Baseball Outreach trip with SCORE International (Sharing Christ Our Redeemer Enterprises), a trip that he repeated in 2012.

 McFarland is a native of New Carlisle, Ohio.
 He is a 1976 graduate of Hillsdale (Mich.)
 College with a bachelor's of arts degree in physical education and art.
 He received a master's in physical education at Appalachian State in 1981.
 He played baseball and football at Hillsdale and was in training camp in 1976 with the Calgary Stampeders of the Canadian Football League.